doswelleth-zz/beginners-academy/blog.md

 It may also be a non-controversial path to [renewable energy infrastructure investment](https://coincenter.org/entry/how-bitcoin-could-drive-the-clean-energy-revolution){:target="_blank"}.

 The foundation is to continue building the family home on the consumer appliance.
-I believe the 21st century appliance boom should be [energy-efficient, plug-and-play Bitcoin nodes](http://bitseed.org){:target="_blank"}, [elegant mining hardware](https://halongmining.com){:target="_blank"}, and even [small satellites](https://blockstream.com/satellite/){:target="_blank"} for neighborhoods, as modems, routers and electrical grids, were in the 20th century.
+I believe the 21st century appliance boom should be [energy-efficient, plug-and-play Bitcoin nodes](http://bitseed.org){:target="_blank"}, [elegant mining hardware](https://halongmining.com){:target="_blank"}, and even [small satellites](https://blockstream.com/satellite/){:target="_blank"} for neighborhoods, as modems, routers and electrical grids were in the 20th century.

 This would not only prove politically popular with constituents but also with politicians.